gyorilab/emmaa/doc/tutorial/index.rst

 In each section, the **Background** block provides a description of some part of the EMMAA dashboard and explains the key concepts behind it.
-The **Action** block telss you what specifically to do at each step.
+The **Action** block tells you what specifically to do at each step.
 Finally, the **Science** block provides insights and observations gained along the way about our scientific use case of interest.